efekaanefe/p3dx-dev/README.md

  - ``send_velocity``: Sends a translation and a rotation speed, both are scalar (an option for timing may be added)
  - ``read_response``: Read a single line from the robot (if available).
  - ``disconnect``: Disconnects from the serial port.
+ - ``runRobot``: Runs the robot with the given function and its arguments.
+Does basic things to prevent repetitive coding.